Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are well-crafted, providing a good balance of specificity and ambiguity, making the game challenging but not overly difficult.
+**Reasoning:** The clues provide enough direction to make the game challenging but not overly difficult.
+The informed clues are fairly strong, while the misinformed ones could be refined for more effective ambiguity.
+The fake clues are effective in steering players away from the correct answer.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.3/5
+**Overall Quality Score:** 3.7/5

 **Pass/Fail:** ✅ PASS